§ 15A-1415. Grounds for appropriate relief which may be asserted by defendant after verdict; limitation as to time.

 (9) The defendant is in confinement and is entitled to release because his sentence has been fully served.

-(10) The defendant was convicted of a first offense of prostitution under G.S.
-14-204, and the court did not discharge the defendant and dismiss the charge pursuant to G.S.
-14-204(b); the defendant's participation in the offense was a result of having been a victim of human trafficking under G.S.
+(10) The defendant was convicted of a nonviolent offense as defined in G.S.
+15A-145.9; the defendant's participation in the offense was a result of having been a victim of human trafficking under G.S.
 14-43.11, sexual servitude under G.S.
 14-43.13, or the federal Trafficking Victims Protection Act (22 U.S.C. § 7102(13)); and the defendant seeks to have the conviction vacated.

 (c) Notwithstanding the time limitations herein, a defendant at any time after verdict may by a motion for appropriate relief, raise the ground that evidence is available which was unknown or unavailable to the defendant at the time of trial, which could not with due diligence have been discovered or made available at that time, including recanted testimony, and which has a direct and material bearing upon the defendant's eligibility for the death penalty or the defendant's guilt or innocence.
 A motion based upon such newly discovered evidence must be filed within a reasonable time of its discovery.